timiskhakov/timiskhakov.github.io/_posts/2023-11-20-the-24-vertex-problem.md

 Each subset shows which vertices are in it.
 For instance, the first subset has none, so it's not useful for us.
 The second subset has only vertex 0, the third has only vertex 1, the fourth has both vertices 0 and 1, and so on.
 The last subset includes all the vertices of the graph.
 We can easily see that the total number of subsets is `2^n`.

-Now, we bring in something called the bitDP table (as named in Clara's article).
+Now, we bring in something called the bitDP table (as named in Clara and Natalie's article).
 This table keeps track of connections that lead from one subset of the graph to another.
 We'll soon see how it helps us with our problem.
 For now, let's start by filling the table with `0`s:

 {:refdef: style="text-align: center;"}
 ![FTL Table 1](/assets/images/ftl-table-1.png)